 Trustworthiness has been a major focus in any qualitative research while addressing the quality concerns (Johnson & Parry, 2022).
-The trustworthiness of focus group data implies four criteria: credibility, dependability, transferability and confirmability (Denzin &Lincoln, 2018) in which various techniques have been suggested in the literature to ensure each criterion (Korstjens, & Moser,
+The trustworthiness of focus group data implies four criteria: credibility, dependability, transferability and confirmability (Denzin & Lincoln, 2018) in which various techniques have been suggested in the literature to ensure each criterion (Korstjens, & Moser, 2018;

-2018; Morrison-Beedy et al., 2001; Patton, 2014).
+Morrison-Beedy et al., 2001; Patton, 2014).
 Credibility was focused through persistent observations.
 Using detailed FGD guide, relevant issues were identified and focused on.
 Besides, accuracy was given priority during the course of purposive sampling which was working in the organizations considered.
-Importantly, there was prolonged engagement in the field.
-Researchers met the participants prior to FGD for rapport building and establishing relationship of trust.
-Researchers also spent some time after FGDs to better collect the qualitative experiences.
+Prolonged engagement was diligently ensured in the field which helped foster immersive involvement throughout the study period.
 To ensure dependability, the stability of data collected between March 2023 and May 2023 was met by using same interview guide for each group and by preparing transcripts promptly.
 Moreover, transferability was assured by well describing participant as well as their selection procedures, using verbatim when presenting findings and thick description so that their experiences become meaningful to other readers.
 To ensure confirmability, findings collected by the researchers are confirmed by other researchers.
 Neutrality was maintained while drawing findings being based on the data rather than personal preferences.